-- When you have an abusive relationship, and there is a threat to your life.
+- When you are in an abusive relationship, and there is a threat to your safety.

-- You have unresolved issues, and both hold grudges.
+- You have unresolved issues, and hold strong grudges.

-- If one of the partners is deliberately hiding information and purposefully making the process complicated.
+- If one of the partners is deliberately hiding information and purposefully complicating the process.